redhat-cip/spinalstack-doc/docs/source/security/selinux.rst

     - swiftobject-sps

 Note that this is a first implementation of SElinux in Spinal Stack.
-This feature remains experimental for now and is not supported on install-server nodes, neither on Debian.
+This feature remains experimental for now and is not supported on install-server nodes.